-- William, Duke of Normandy and a distant cousin of Edward the Confessor, argued that Edward the Confessor had previously promised the throne to him, and that Harold had sworn to support William's claim. - To defend his right to the English throne, William built a large fleet and invaded England in September 1066. - He took seven months to prepare his invasion force, using some 600 transport ships to carry around 7,000 men (including 2,000-3,000 cavalry) across the Channel. - William defeated and killed Harold at the Battle of Hastings on 14 October 1066. - On Christmas Day 1066, he was crowned king in Westminster Abbey. - A Norman aristocracy became the new governing class and many members of the native English elite, including bishops, were replaced with Normans.
+- William, Duke of Normandy (1028-87) was the great-great-great grandson of Rollo Lothbrok and the bastard son of Robert I, Duke of Normandy.
+He became Duke in 1035 at the age of 7 and was constantly in danger during his childhood and adolescence, due to internal fights and plots against his life.
+After energetically fighting against his internal and external enemies he secured control over Normandy around 1060. - William was a distant cousin of Edward the Confessor, King of England.
+When Edward died he argued that Edward the Confessor had previously promised the throne to him, and that Harold had sworn to him to support claim during a visit to Normandy. - To defend his right to the English throne, William built a large fleet TO INVADE England.
+He took seven months to prepare his invasion force, using some 600 transport ships to carry around 7,000 men (including 2,000-3,000 cavalry) across the Channel.